 - Enjoy the security of trading with a globally regulated broker

 Start trading stock indices from around the world and get a new client bonus of up to $10,000.

 What are Indices

-There are also indices that represent smaller companies trading on the NYSE, as well as indices for various stock exchanges around the world, from Japan’s NIKKEI to Germany’s DAX.
+There are also indices that represent smaller companies listed on the NYSE, as well as indices for various stock exchanges around the world, from Japan’s NIKKEI to Germany’s DAX.